linuxem/katacoda-scenarios/docker/intro.md

-In this scenario, you will learn how to work and build your own Docker.
+In this scenario,
+You will learn how to work and build your own Docker.